 Make A Study Plan

 Your goal should be to take you from one level to another level.
-For instance, if you’ve got below 80% in your practice test, start with the entry-level practice questions and make your way to the medium-level questions.
+For instance, if you’ve got below 80% on your practice test, start with the entry-level practice questions and make your way to the medium-level questions.

 Make sure you’ve enough time for your practice.
 It’s generally best to start preparing three to six months before tests.
 Use this time to calculate the hours you need to study per day.

 Remember, no one size fits all.
-You need to make a study plan tailored to your needs
+You need to make a study plan tailored to your needs.

 Calculate Your Time